-- Work with the IASB Chair and senior management to plan the conference agenda.
+- Work with the IASB Chair and senior staff to plan the conference agenda.

 - Supervise the organisation and administration of the conference.

-- Commission, review and advise on conference papers/materials, prepared by IASB staff and member organisations.
+- Commission, review and advise on conference papers/materials prepared by staff and other participants.

-5. Work with IASB project staff and the Communications team to maintain and improve technical stakeholder engagement communications materials:
+5. Work with IASB project staff and the Communications team to develop technical stakeholder engagement communications materials:

-- Assist project teams in developing technical communications (eg, presentation slides, website updates) to explain technical project development to a variety of technical and non-technical audiences.
+- Assist project teams in developing technical communications (eg, presentation slides, website updates) to a variety of technical and non-technical audiences.

-- Streamline existing processes to facilitate more consistent and timely development of technical communication materials.
+- Streamline existing processes to facilitate the development of more consistent and timely technical communication materials.
 This includes developing and maintaining a library of PowerPoint slides supporting stakeholder engagement on the IASB work plan, including a monthly update.